cardano-foundation/CIPs/CIP-1694/README.md

 ### The constitutional committee

-We define a _constitutional committee_ which represents a set of individuals or entities (each associated with a pair of Ed25519 credentials) that are collectively responsible for **ensuring that the Constitution is respected**.
+We define a _constitutional committee_ which represents a set of individuals or entities (each associated with a Ed25519 or native or Plutus script credential) that are collectively responsible for **ensuring that the Constitution is respected**.

 Though it **cannot be enforced on-chain**, the constitutional committee is **only** supposed to vote on the constitutionality of governance actions (which should thus ensure the long-term sustainability of the blockchain) and should be replaced